BARGHEST-ngo/MESH/README.md

 ## Encryption, P2P & Censorship resistance.

-MESH uses a self-hostable control plane to coordinate the sharing of WireGuard keys between nodes.
-Each node then attempts NAT traversal using UDP hole punching and STUN-like techniques so two peers can exchange encrypted WireGuard packets directly.
-When hole punching succeeds, traffic is fully end-to-end encrypted WireGuard between the two endpoints.
+MESH uses a self-hostable control plane to coordinate the sharing of WireGuard keys between nodes letting you establish direct peer-to-peer connections whenever possible.
+Each node attempts NAT traversal using UDP hole punching and STUN-like techniques so two peers can exchange encrypted WireGuard packets directly.
+When hole punching succeeds, traffic is fully peer-to-peer and end-to-end encrypted between the two endpoints.

 If UDP hole punching is unavailable or UDP is blocked, MESH falls back to the **DERP (Detoured Encrypted Relay for Packets)** protocol, which provides a relay network for failed or asymmetric NAT traversal.
 It relays already-encrypted WireGuard packets through DERP servers, so the relay sees metadata but never plaintext.
-Relays can be self-hosted by anyone.
-See [DERP servers](https://tailscale.com/kb/1232/derp-servers).
+DERP relays can be self-hosted by anyone and is fully open-source.
+See [DERP](https://github.com/tailscale/tailscale/tree/main/cmd/derper#derp).

-Because WireGuard is actively censored in regions such as Russia and China, MESH uses WireGuard by default but can be configured to use [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) by adding an AmneziaWG config to your client.
+Because WireGuard is actively censored in regions such as Russia and China, MESH can be configured to use [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) by simply adding an AmneziaWG config to your client (but also offers backward compatability).
 This obfuscates WireGuard packet fingerprints.

-When UDP is blocked and the connection fails over to DERP, all encrypted traffic is sent over HTTPS via relays, providing a censorship-resilient mesh network.
+When UDP is blocked and the connection fails over to DERP, all encrypted traffic is sent over HTTPS via relays, which still support end-to-end encryption, providing a censorship-resilient mesh network.

 ## Get started